How to Prepare Your Caravan for the Summer Season

 Windows

-We rinse the panes once with clear water, wipe the pane with a cloth and apply the cleaner.
-Now wait one or two minutes and rinse the pane with clear water.
+We rinse the windows once with clean water, wipe the pane with a cloth, and apply the cleaner.
+Now wait one or two minutes and rinse the pane with clean water.

-Tip: Rotate step by step through all windows (at the same time) so you don’t need to set a timer.
+Tip: Work your way through all windows in rotation so you don’t need to set a timer.

 Check for damage

-Now that everything is clean, you can go around the caravan once and check if you notice any damage or other need for repair.
+Now that everything is clean, go around the caravan once and check whether you notice any damage or other need for repair.
 Either fix it yourself or contact a workshop.

 After the outside work on the caravan, you can now dedicate yourself to the interior.
-Here, too, there is of course no fixed order, so do as you like.
+There is no fixed order here either, so do as you like.

 Water (tank and lines)